sajakhan/LOAN-ELIGIBILITY-PREDICTION/README.md

 # LOAN-ELIGIBILITY-PREDICTION
-Using python along with supervised machine learning algorith this project predicts if a person is eligible for a loan or not.
+Using python along with supervised machine learning algorithm this project predicts if a person is eligible for a loan or not.